JuniorAlvess/wefit-test/README.md

 #### Home

+- The movies are displayed after making a request to the API.
+- Users can add the listed movies to the cart.
-- A user can make an API request to fetch a list of movies that can be added to the cart.
+- Users can see the total sum of items that have been added to the cart.

-  Cart
+#### Cart

 - Users can view the items added to the cart.
 - The total value is calculated based on each item added.
 - Users can remove items from the cart.